 But we can, at least, tell the stories!

-This Co-Production Fund is simply about helping those who can collect and tell these stories to do so in a powerful, succinct and journalistic manner.
+This Co-Production Fund is simply about helping those who can collect and tell these stories to do so in a powerful, brief and journalistic manner.
 It is a Co-Production programme because we believe in the inseparable power of the media and civil society.
 Together, those two parties have the power not only to tell the stories of how the war impacted the lives of millions of Syrians, but also to be a trustworthy and truthful ally of those who were affected by the war.

 What is the Co-Production Fund?